-The boys were interrogated, confessed, and then sent to prison.
+The boys were interrogated, confessed, and then sent to prison--despite the vehement contention of their parents and supporters that the confessions of the teen suspects had been coerced.
 "In 2002, someone stepped forward from prison to confess," Kassin says.
 "He was the real rapist."